 Tto (と) Form

 The third is the ~っと form, where the word ends in the character っと(tto).
 Also, mostly an adverbial form of onomatopoeia.
-These words refer to things that stop suddenly and abruptly.
+Such words refer to things that stop suddenly and abruptly.
 It’s quite the opposite of the previous ～り form.

 An Important Note: Although the rules of Japanese state that all words must end in a syllabic vowel (aside from ん), sometimes onomatopoeia end in っ (tsu) alone.
 This is to create an effect known as a glottal stop – it’s a sudden stop.
 Basically, the と (to) gets omitted to create a more dramatic effect.
 You see this all the time, especially in manga or films.